 Andrea Shoap is White Clay School's, Founder and Executive Director.
 She graduated from Penn State in 1988 with a Bachelor of Science degree in Education and a minor in Biology.
 Andrea went directly into teaching and taught in various grades for a few years in the Kennett Square and Avon Grove school districts, as well as in the Tower Hill School in Wilmington, DE.
 Andrea and her husband Michael then spent two years at the Iraklion Air Force Base on the island of Crete, where Andrea taught for the Department of Defense.

 Andrea and Michael returned home to the U.S. in 1992.
 She opened up her preschool in 1993, just after her first child was born, in order to provide the best of schools for her children, as well as other families who were interested in an individualized alternative approach to education.
 After several years of evolving and perfecting her program, White Clay School became an accredited K-12 nonpublic school in 2000 and an accredited DIR school in 2022.
 Andrea over the years has followed the latest science in child educational development and has taken a wide variety of trainings in: Play Therapy, Trauma Crisis Intervention, Developmental Individual Differences Relationship-based/Floortime and specific learning disabilities.

 Andrea continues guide her school and certified staff as one that provides excellence in development and growth for neurodiverse learners, through understanding, differentiating and enhancing learning strengths and deficits in all of her students.
 She has received her Advanced Level 3 certification as DIR/Floortime coach and has completed Stuart Shanker's and Susan Hopkin's Self Reg 101 course for Safe Haven Schools .
-Andrea continues her love of teaching young people and recruiting the most brilliant certified specialists and experts who share her school's approach as they continually introduce the latest in programming at White Clay.
+Andrea continues her love of teaching young people and recruiting/training the most brilliant certified specialists and experts who share her school's approach as they continually introduce the latest in programming at White Clay.